 There was one chimney.
 Observation of the chimney exterior was made from the ground with the aid of binoculars.
-A rain hat was not installed on the chimney.
-Rain hats are not required but can help prevent excessive water running down the chimney as well as keeping animals out.
+A rain hat was installed on the chimney.
 Flue chases should always have some type of rain hat.
 In this case rain hats are not applicable since there are no flue chases.
 There were no material defects observed on the exterior.